Licensed Program Type Definitions

 Licensed Outpatient Programs

-- Continuing Day Treatment - Provides seriously mentally ill adults with the skills and supports necessary to remain in the community and or work toward a more independent level of functioning.
+• Continuing Day Treatment - Provides adults with serious mental illness the skills and supports necessary to remain in the community and or work toward a more independent level of functioning.
 Participants often attend several days per week with visits lasting more than an hour.

-- Personalized Recovery Oriented Services (PROS) - A comprehensive recovery oriented program for individuals with severe and persistent mental illness.
+• Personalized Recovery Oriented Services (PROS) - A comprehensive recovery-oriented program for individuals with serious mental illness.
 The goal of the program is to integrate treatment, support, and rehabilitation in a manner that facilitates the individual's recovery.

 Licensed Residential / Housing Programs*

-- Congregate, Support Community Residence - A single site residence that provides group living for adults, three meals a day, 24 hours per day supervision/staff, activities geared toward maintaining or improving functioning.
+• Congregate, Support Community Residence - A single site residence that provides group living for adults, three meals per day, 24 hours per day supervision/staff, activities geared toward maintaining or improving functioning.

-- Congregate, Treatment Community Residence - A single site residence that provides group living for adults, three meals a day, 24 hours per day supervision/ staff, and rehabilitative activities.
+• Congregate, Treatment Community Residence - A single site residence that provides group living for adults, three meals per day, 24 hours per day supervision/ staff, and rehabilitative activities.

 Licensed Inpatient Hospital Programs / Hospitalization Programs

-- Residential Treatment Facility (RFTs) for Children and Youth - A 24 hours per day inpatient treatment program which provides intensive treatment services to children and adolescents age 5 - 21 who need longer term treatment than would be provided on an inpatient psychiatric program operated by a general, private mental hospital, or state psychiatric center.
+• Residential Treatment Facility (RTFs) for Children and Youth - A 24 hours per day inpatient treatment program which provides intensive treatment services to children and adolescents age 5 up to 21 who need longer term treatment than would be provided on an inpatient psychiatric program operated by a general, private mental hospital, or state psychiatric center.

 Comments or questions about the information on this page can be directed to the Bureau of Inspection and Certification (BIC).